Shear velocity

 Shear velocity also helps in thinking about the rate of shear and dispersion in a flow.
 Shear velocity scales well to rates of dispersion and bedload sediment transport.
-A general rule is that the shear velocity is between 5% to 10% of the mean flow velocity.
+A general rule is that the shear velocity is between 5% and 10% of the mean flow velocity.

 For river base case, the shear velocity can be calculated by Manning's equation.